kiali/demos/topology-generator/doc/commands/topogen_run.md

 ## topogen run

-Deploy and Run the generated config to Cluster.
+Deploy and Run the generated config to Cluster

 ### Synopsis